-Clogged ducts are painful, make pumping unpleasant, and can lead to mastitis if they aren’t cleared quickly.
+Clogged milk ducts are painful, make pumping unpleasant, and can lead to mastitis if they aren’t cleared quickly.
 Here is everything you need to know about them, including how to tell if you have a plugged duct, how to treat them, and how to prevent them in the future.

 What is a clogged duct?

 A clogged milk duct, also called a block duct or a plugged duct, occurs when the milk flow out of your breast has been obstructed in a certain spot, and the milk behind it gets trapped.

 Clogged ducts can also occur if your breast tissue is irritated for other reasons – if your bra is too tight, if you are sleeping on your breast, if your diaper bag is rubbing against your chest, etc.